 16. ‘Unless’ is always used in the negative sense.
 It expresses a condition.
 ‘Not’ is never used with ‘unless’.

 NOTE: it is also important that you work on your Vocabulary, to maximize your marks in the English Language section.

 Examples of Spotting Error

-‘Beauty’ is a noun which means a combination of qualities, such as shape, colour, or form that pleases the aesthetic senses, especially the sight.
+‘Beauty’ is a noun that means a combination of qualities, such as shape, color, or form that pleases the aesthetic senses, especially the sight.
 ‘Beautiful’ is the adjective of ‘beauty’ which means pleasing the senses or mind aesthetically.
 So, instead of ‘beauty’, ‘beautiful’ should come as the word, here, qualifies 'princess'.

 'Clearing away' means to take something away and 'clearing up' means to make something brighter.

 The children are likely to be happy when their toys seem bright instead of being taken away.